padrinobook/padrinobook/chapters/creating_the_application.md

 ```

 Cool, all tests passed!
+Please note that we run all tests with the command above.
+If you want to run only a specific
+test you can use the following `rspec <path-to-spec>`.
+To run the `page_controller_spec` you have to use
+`rspec spec/app/controllers/page_controller_spec.rb`.

-We didn't exactly use behavior-driven development until now[^note].
+We didn't exactly use behavior-driven development until now[^rspec-note].

-[^note]: Note: It's possible your tests did not pass due to a Padrino error in which a comma ( , ) was omitted during the initial app generation that looks something like 'NameError: undefined local variable' check your `spec_helper.rb` file and make sure the following matches: `def app(app = nil, &blk)`, please  note the comma right after nil.
+[^rspec-note]: Note: It's possible your tests did not pass due to a Padrino error in which a comma ( , ) was omitted during the initial app generation that looks something like 'NameError: undefined local variable' check your `spec_helper.rb` file and make sure the following matches: `def app(app = nil, &blk)`, please  note the comma right after nil.

 \begin{aside}